RefresherTowel/docs/statement/index.md

 - Per-state timers (`TimerStart()`, `TimerGet()`, etc.) live on the **State**:
   - Optional, more flexible timers backed by `time_source`.
+  - Once started, a state’s timer advances every frame via the time-source system until you change out of that state or explicitly stop/pause/reset the timer, even if `Update()` is not being called for a while.
-  - Good for complex behaviour that needs pausing, restarting, or independent ticking.
+  - Good for specialised behaviour that needs pausing, restarting, or independent ticking across different update rates.

-If you're unsure, start with `GetStateTime()` and ignore per-state timers.
+In 99% of cases you’ll just use `GetStateTime()` on the machine and ignore per-state timers entirely.

 ---